 - Scotch tape (optional).

-Begin by folding the LED so it has lights on both sides, and if the strip doesn’t have an adhesive back, you can use the Scotch tape to fix that.
+Begin by folding the LED so it has lights on both sides, and if the strip doesn’t have an adhesive back, you can use Scotch tape to fix that.
 Once the strip has been folded, thread it through the drain hose and attach it with white gaff tape.
-Now, shape the drain hose in a circle, adn seal everything with the white tape.
+Now, shape the drain hose into a circle, and seal everything with white tape.
 Next, just plug the LED strip in, hang the light on your camera, and start taking photos.

-If you don’t want to make your ring lights yourself, here’s a few things to look for when shopping for the right ring light for you.
-There are numerous models on the market, and it will ultimately come down to your photographic genre and your budget as well as how much you intend to use it.
+If you don’t want to make your ring lights yourself, here are a few things to look for when shopping for the right ring light for you.
+There are numerous models on the market, and it will ultimately come down to your photographic genre and your budget, as well as how much you intend to use it.
 The main factors to consider are: